Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Web Press vs Sheet Press

-The difference between Web Press and Sheet Press is how the paper is fed into the press.
+The main difference between web presses vs sheet presses is how the paper is fed into the press.
 The web press uses a roll whereas the sheet press uses individual sheets of paper.

 FAQ